itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 A "package manager" is just a handy program that 1) installs applications and software packages 2) into a sensible directory on your machine.
 You can only use Homebrew from Terminal, the native Mac interface for navigating an operating system via text commands.
 This is in contrast to something like the [Finder app](https://en.wikipedia.org/wiki/Finder_(software)), a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface) that relies on point-and-click, drag-and-drop commands.

-Real programmers and software/app developers (e.g., not me) are fond of Homebrew and other package managers because it allows them to toggle back and forth between language versions (e.g., sometimes they have to flip between Python 2.7 and Python 3, depending on the project).

-I don't really do this.
-Personally, I like Homebrew for the ease of use.
-Installing new programs with it is fast, easy, and clean.
-I hope you like it too!

 ### 2.2.2.
 Install Homebrew from the Terminal

 To install Homebrew, you first need to open your Mac's Terminal.